All Episodes

 One ought not, in my view, to hold a country of origin responsible for every citizen they may have at any given time, particularly when people have multiple passports.

-Mark Rich, pardoned by uh President Clinton has been involved in a lot of nefarious criminal activities.
+Mark Rich, pardoned by President Clinton, has been involved in a lot of nefarious criminal activities, used to be an American citizen.

-Does does it make sense that we are uh that that countries uh that don't want to deal with Mark Rich are gonna say, we can't trust you, Americans.
+Does it make sense that countries that don't want to deal with Mark Rich are going to say, we can't trust you, Americans?

 Look at Mark Rich.

-Uh by the way, I I might add that that uh the Democrats have been doing their best to alienate as many foreign countries from President Bush as possible.
+By the way, I might add that the Democrats have been doing their best to alienate as many foreign countries from President Bush as possible.

 They've been traveling to Saudi Arabia.